landon0595/MemeOracle/README.md

 # MemeOracle
 The meme predicting fortune teller

 Predicting viral memes for the average person can be such a challenge.
 Fear not!
-No more need to be chronically onlinye!
-My app is easily accesible without the horrors of vision loss.
+No more doom scrolling!
+My app brings you the knowledge without the symtoms that come with staring at your phone screen for hours.
 With Meme Oracle you can see clearly and get the quick answers that you desire!
-No more doom scrolling, with a click of a button you can feel culturally cooked!
+All it takes is the click of a button and you can feel culturally cooked!

 ### Overview